-Here are four more ways you can use office plants to support Feng Shui principles in the workplace:
+Here are four more ways you can use indoor vegetation to support Feng Shui principles in the workplace:

 #1 – Counteract the negative energy generated by technology.
 Place a plant within a three-foot circumference of your computer workstation to help filter out electromagnetic energy.

 #2 – Bring the outdoors inside.
 Follow Feng Shui placement principles to soften the harsh angles and straight lines of your office setting.
 Strive to set up a natural looking setting incorporating smooth, flowing curves.

 TIP: Choosing plants with rounded leaves creates a softer, smoother look and helps generate money because rounded leaves symbolize coins.

 #3 – Make low ceilings look and feel loftier.
 If your office has sloped ceilings or low ceilings with heavy, exposed beams, try placing taller plants in the corners.
 This will provide the visual effect of making the ceilings seem higher.

 #4 – Balance the element of water.
 Place low light plants in office restrooms to symbolically dry up the element of water and restore balance to the room.

 9 Best Feng Shui Options

 Many of the best plants for Feng Shui are also easy-care, NASA air-cleaning picks!

 #1 – Lucky Bamboo (Dracaena sanderiana)is the classic Feng Shui plant.
 This easy-to-grow choice doesn’t need much sunlight and can grow in water.
 These two attributes make it an excellent choice for low light areas such as restrooms, break rooms and/or office kitchens.